Mortgage Basics

 Table of contents

-Buying a home is a significant financial decision, especially in the face of rising real estate prices.
+Buying a home is a significant financial decision, especially given rising real estate prices.
 In Canada, where the average selling price for all home types has reached record highs, many buyers are looking for ways to make their mortgage payments more manageable.

-One option that buyers can consider is a 30-year mortgage.
-This post will explore the pros and cons of opting for a 30-year mortgage in Canada and help you determine if it’s the right choice.
+One option buyers can consider is a 30-year mortgage.
+This post will explore the pros and cons of this type of mortgage in Canada and help you determine if it’s the right choice.

 Key Takeaways